hritvik-soni/Geekster-Assignment-FS_10/Ecommerce-API-Weekly-Test/README.md

 ## Project Summary

-Employee Address is a system to handle activities related to Employee and Address and services
+E-Commerse APi is a system to handle activities related to E-commerse and services

   #### Features for Employee

-- you can Add/Create Employee.
+- you can Add/Create User.
-- you can Get all Employee details.
-- you can Get specific Employee details by Employee id.
-- you can Update specific Employee details/Contact by Employee id.
-- you can Delete/Remove specific Employee details/Contact by Employee id.

- #### Features for Address

 - you can Add/Create Address.
+- you can Add/Create Product.
+- you can Add/Create Order.
-- you can Get all Address details.
+- you can Get all User details.
-- you can Get specific Address details by Address id.
+- you can Get specific Product details by category.
-- you can Update specific Address details/Contact by Address id.
+-  you can Get specific Order details by Order Id.
-- you can Delete/Remove specific Address details/Contact by Address id.
+- you can Delete/Remove specific Product details by Product id.

 ## Authors